stemangiola/bioc_2020_tidytranscriptomics/README.md

 ### Via GitHub

-Alternatively, you could install the workshop with the commands below in R `4.0`.
+Alternatively, you could install the workshop using the commands below in R `4.0`.

 ```
 devtools::install_github("stemangiola/tidybulk")